App version: 0.1.0

 Risk of Getting in a Debt Cycle

 A common pitfall of short-term business financing is getting into a debt cycle.
 The high rate and short term can easily result in falling behind in payments.
-You may then need to take out another short-term loan, business credit card, or another type of funding to cover the first, leaving you in a debt cycle that’s not easy to get out of.Assess your weekly and monthly revenue to make sure you can cover the payments.
+You may then need to take out another short-term loan or open a business credit card to cover the first, leaving you in a debt cycle that’s not easy to get out of.Assess your weekly and monthly revenue to make sure you can cover the payments.
 Consulting a financial planner or accountant may also be worthwhile.

 Applying for a Short-Term Business Loan